top of page

 4.2.3 Right Schutzen

-Right Schutzen is basically a horizontal cut made over the top of your buckler, and it ends with the buckler in front of your right shoulder.
+Right Schutzen is basically a horizontal cut made over the top of your buckler (but could also be made underneath the buckler), and it ends with the buckler in front of your right shoulder.
 This serves much the same purpose as the Ox guard in German longsword, and if made as a cut is similar to the Zwerchau.
 To paraphrase the Leichtenaur zettel, the Zwerchau parries anything from above, and so does Right Schutzen.
 It does this because the sword, being held horizontally and at about eye level creates a barrier that the opponent's sword needs to pass through to hit you, which it cannot do, and therefore your cut parries their blow – and if you are close enough to them, simultaneously cuts the side of their face.
 In practice, the buckler covers your right side as well.

-Exercise: You training partner is in fourth ward, and you are in second ward.
+Exercise: Your training partner is in fourth ward, and you are in second ward.
 They cut an Oberhau straight down at your head.
 Parry this with a Right Schutzen.
-The cut can by aimed more upwards at the opponent's sword, it doesn't need to be aimed at their head.
+The parry can by aimed more upwards at the opponent's sword if need be, it doesn't need to be aimed at their head.

 4.2.4 Krucke and Low Schutzen